 - A made up example paper (Word format).
 Authors can replace the text in this example with their own content to create a paper that complies with the template.

-Registration will open in autumn 2022, and the fees for attending the conference will be as follows:
+The fees for attending the conference are as follows:

 - Student registration: £320